ggustin93/ghostly-plus-dashboard/memory-bank/techContext.md

 - **npm:** Used for all frontend dependency management, running scripts (`npm run dev`, `npm run build`, `npm run lint`).
 - **Poetry:** Used for all backend dependency management and running scripts (`poetry install`, `poetry run ...`).
 - **Supabase CLI:** Used for managing migrations, generating types, interacting with the local/remote Supabase instance (`supabase login`, `supabase link`, `supabase migration`, `supabase functions new/deploy`, `supabase gen types typescript`). **Note:** `supabase start` avoided due to M1 issues; manual compose used instead.
+    - **Frontend Supabase Client Configuration:** The Supabase client in `frontend/src/lib/supabase/client.ts` is dynamically configured using the `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` environment variables, typically set in a `frontend/.env` file.
+This allows switching between Supabase Cloud (for development) and the self-hosted VUB instance (for production) by changing these variables.
 - **Task Master:** Used via MCP server tools or `task-master` CLI for managing project tasks defined in `tasks/tasks.json`.
 - **Git:** Standard Git workflow (feature branches, commits, PRs).
 - **Shadcn UI CLI:** (`npx shadcn@latest add ...`) used to add UI components to the `frontend-2` project.